 This activity consists of working together to create a book that records some memorable moments from your journey.

 You can assign roles to each child — someone to write in the book, someone to take pictures, and someone to collect mementos from each place that you visit.
 Not only will you encourage teamwork, but at the end you will have a fantastic record of your trip together that you can all look back on.

 Fujifilm Instax mini 8 cameras are great for this activity.
 They are easy to use – just be sure to bring enough film with you.
 Couple this with the novelty of instant photographs and you have a gizmo that can create hours of enjoyment.
 You never know, you might just kindle a future passion for one of your grandchildren too.

 Of course, if any of your troupe suffer from car sickness, they might have to get a role that involves gazing out of the window and counting the cows in the passing fields, or trying to spot different kinds of tree on the horizon!

 How to entertain your grandchildren on a budget

 While you might struggle to convince a surly teenager to join in with the license plate game or I-spy, those games are great for keeping younger children occupied for a period of time.

 You can tailor these games to be educational, too — particularly if you have a grandchild who is learning to read or count.

-Just be sure to keep them light-hearted, as you don’t want them to feel like they are going back to school until September!
+Just be sure to keep them light-hearted, as you don’t want them to feel like they are spending the day in the classroom.